christroutner/docker-ubuntu-blockbook/README.md

 you've met that prerequisite, edit the [blockchain_cfg.json](blockchain_cfg.json) file with the RPC connection details.

+- Ensure you have Docker and Docker Compose installed.
+[Here](http://troutsblog.com/research/dev-ops/overview) to install that software on Ubuntu.

-- Ensure you have Docker installed and then clone this repository and enter the directory it creates.
+- Clone this repository and enter the directory it creates.

-- Build the image by running the `build-image.sh` shell script.
+- Build the image by running `docker-compose build`.

-- Run Blockbook by running the `run-container.sh` shell script.
+- Run Blockbook with `docker-compose up -d`

 ## Usage
 This container configures Blockbook to run as a single-threaded process.
 This is